-Right now we are only contracted with OHP open card, Pacific Source, United Healthcare, Aetna and Providence insurances but will soon be able to accept more insurance plans such as BC/BS and HealthNet.
+Right now we are contracted with OHP open card, Pacific Source, United Healthcare, Aetna, HealthNet, Providence and Regence BC/BS.
 Please check again in the next month because we will be contracting with several other insurance companies.

 Deductibles are amounts you have to pay toward your visits with a healthcare provider before the insurance company will pay.

 Pre-authorizations are most often used for complex imaging, procedures and some prescriptions.

 Your insurance company may not necessarily pay for all prescriptions and only rarely pays for vitamins & supplements recommended by your healthcare provider.
 Contact your insurance company for details regarding your prescription coverage.